 I have a weird fascination with ossuaries, so hearing that there’s one in Milan meant I had to visit it.
 Santuario Di S. Bernardino Alle Ossa is much smaller than other ossuaries I’ve seen.
 It’s also less visited, so space won’t be an issue.

 It was used to house bones for several centuries when the cemetery became too crowded.
 However, the bones weren’t used for decor until the 1700s when it was restored after a fire.
 Why do people think to decorate with skulls and femurs?
 Beats me, but I dig it.

 Basilica di Santa Maria presso San Satiro

 Basilica di Santa Maria presso San Satiro is a tiny little church with a very interesting optical illusion.
-I’m not sure I was quite able to capture it properly, but see if you can spot it.
 A lack of space meant people had to get creative, and thus, the basilica was born.

 Milan knows its drinks, and knows how to integrate it into everyday life seamlessly.
 Get a cocktail if you can.
 Even better?
 Aperitivo.
 The idea here is you pay for your drink, and the food (usually in a buffet-style) is free.
 Check bars nearby and go for it.

 Pin This Guide!

 Pin this 3 day Milan itinerary for later!